Kim Kraft

 EDUCATIONAL BACKGROUND

-• MS Education, Old Dominion University
+• MS Education, Old Dominion University, 2002

-• BA Communications, University of Washington
+• BA Communications, University of Washington, 1996

-TEACHING ENDORSEMENTS
+TEACHING ENDORSEMENTS & CERTIFICATIONS

 Washington State Teaching Certificate

-• Middle Level Humanities Endorsement
+• Middle-Level Humanities Endorsement

 • English Language Arts Endorsement